 It is available on all types of devices.

-Disnat Direct is an advanced platform for seasoned investors who want access to streaming quotes, unlimited number of charts, watchlists, and more.
+Disnat Direct is an advanced platform for seasoned investors who want access to streaming quotes, an unlimited number of charts, watchlists, and more.

 Is Desjardins Online Brokerage Safe?